You will love these healthier Fig Bars for a sweet treat. The bars feature an almond flour crust, sweet fig filling, and a crumble topping!

 A stack of three homemade fig bars on a gray plate.

-Figs are a fruit that have a delicious sweet flavor.
-They can be eaten with or without the peel.
+If you’re new to using fresh figs, don’t be nervous!
+They have a delicious sweet flavor and can be eaten with or without the peel.
 For a fruit, they are relatively low in carbs and have a good dose of fiber.
-This makes the net carbs lower than most.
+This makes the net carbs lower than most treats you’ll find.

 While these bars do have that delicious flavor of a Fig Newton cookie, these are way better.
-They feature a shortbread-like cookie crust that is soft and buttery.
-The filling is just figs and brown sugar (or Swerve brown sugar for a lower carb version).
-The topping is an oatmeal crumble sprinkled with pecans.
-The layers are rich and perfectly complement one another.
+The shortbread-like cookie crust is soft and buttery while the oatmeal crumble topping is sprinkled with crunchy pecans.
+The filling is just figs and brown sugar (or Swerve brown sugar for a lower carb version) for an amazing layer that really highlights the beauty of this fruit.
+You’re going to want to double this recipe!

 A stack of three homemade fig bars on a gray plate.